What is Halo Heat?

 "With these units, temperatures don’t fluctuate," said Senior Corporate Executive Chef Robert Simmelink.
 "For this reason, food won't overcook, since it's not exposed to too high temperatures.
 The heat also is being distributed more evenly and gently throughout the holding cavity."

 As an added bonus, when meat is cooked and held in an Alto-Shaam Cook & Hold oven, Halo Heat technology activates natural enzymes for a naturally tenderized product.
+This makes the Cook & Hold oven ideal for restaurant use to provide customers with better food quality and achieve higher yields.

 The History of Halo Heat